ManjunathMGM/Caesar-Cipher/README.md

 ## 🌈 Example

-Here is the result of encoding and decoding a Caesar Cipher-encrypted message:
+Here is the result of encoding a Caesar Cipher-encrypted message:

 ```
 Type 'encode' to encrypt, type 'decode' to decrypt: